xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 can be optionally *prefixed* by `permanent` to indicate an *unmodifiable* physical, electrical or software driver characteristic of a key.
-@note The `permanent` flag indicates a characteristic of the underlying system that libxkbcommon cannot affect, so libxkbcommon treats all permanent behaviors as if they were [*default*](@ref key-behavior-default) and *ignore* the corresponding parameters.
+@note The `permanent` flag indicates a characteristic of the underlying system that xkbcommon cannot affect, so xkbcommon treats all permanent behaviors as if they were [*default*](@ref key-behavior-default) and *ignore* the corresponding parameters.
 <!-- blank required by Doxygen -->